katjam/healthy-code-happy-people/presentation/SLIDES.md

 (15 min)
 - Elm team exhilerated.
 - They've figured out how the architeture works
-- React team Huffy they've been arguing a little and coding over each other's work.
+- Remember when React were Huffy they've been arguing a little over how to model things and coding over each other's work.
-- Both teams have come to an agreed model

 ---